-Our introduction to disastrous food duos begins with a segment from an episode of The Brady Bunch.
-View this clip here:
+Our introduction to disastrous food duos begins with pork chops and applesauce, from an episode of The Brady Bunch.
+View the clip here.

-But do roll the words around on your tongue, and see if you can come up with a few odd food combinations, yourself.
-It’s the coupling of foody words and my fascination with linguistic oddities that have inspired this post.
-It is why I have chosen to highlight such strange plate-fellows—but will probably never try them.
+But do roll the words around on your tongue, and enjoy the sounds.
+Perhaps, you can come up with a few odd food combinations, yourself.
+It’s the coupling of foody words with my fascination for linguistic oddities that have inspired this post.
+It is why I have chosen to highlight such strange plate-fellows—but will probably never try most of

 Or if I’m stranded on a deserted island with Caliban.